GaelLouage/TaskReminderSystem/README.md

 # 🧠 Task Reminder System

-A simple C# console-based service to manage task reminders with auto-cleanup functionality.
+A simple C# service to manage task reminders with auto-cleanup functionality.
 Ideal for practicing service design, LINQ, and clean code principles.

 ---